kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 Being in RC also broaden my horizons way more than I expected.
 Every week, I'll never know what new territory I would discover, or what cool and creative stuff that is possible through programming.
-I have learn that programming isn't just purely about solving technical problems, it can also be used to generate arts and do a lot of different creative stuff.
+I have learnt that programming isn't just purely about solving technical problems, it can also be used to generate arts and do a lot of different creative stuff.

 Another thing that I realized during my time in RC is that pairing is great.
-Having a project that I can paired with people get the best out of my time in RC.
+Having a project that I can pair with people get the best out of my time in RC.
 I have learnt so much from pairing with the others.

 In retrospect, I also think that having a plan on what I want to do in RC is